Walt Harris loses 1st UFC fight since stepdaughter’s death

 Harris’ wife encouraged him to return to the octagon after more than six months of grieving.

-Blanchard, a student at Alabama, was last seen October 23 at a gas station in Auburn, Alabama.
-Her SUV was found abandoned days later more than 50 miles (90 kilometers) away at an apartment complex in Montgomery.
+Blanchard, a student at Alabama, was last seen on October 23 in Auburn, Alabama.
+Her SUV was found abandoned days later more than 50 miles (90 kilometers) away in Montgomery.
 Police said her blood was found in the car.
 Her remains were discovered in a wooded area in late November.

 Ibraheem Yazeed, 29, was charged with capital murder.
 The medical examiner determined Blanchard died from a gunshot wound.
 Prosecutors have indicated they will seek the death penalty if Yazeed is convicted.
-Two others have been charged with hindering the investigator or helping Yazeed dispose of evidence.

-Harris and Overeem served as the main event for the UFC’s third show in Jacksonville in eight days, all part of the series’ return following an eight-week hiatus amid the coronavirus pandemic.
+Harris and Overeem had been slated to fight in April, but the bout was postponed because of the coronavirus pandemic.
+It landed as the main event for the UFC’s third show in Jacksonville in eight days, all part of the series’ return following an eight-week hiatus.

 The UFC will take the next two weeks off before fighting May 30.
 It hopes to return to Las Vegas, but first needs clearance from the Nevada Athletic Commission.
+If not, White said it will be held in Arizona.

 Other fights on the main card: